Fata MPs urge UN to take note of killings in IHK, Afghanistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BARA: The parliamentarians belonging to tribal areas have asked the United Nations to take note of the killing of innocents Afghans and Kashmiris people.
+BARA: The parliamentarians, belonging to tribal areas, have asked the United Nations to take note of the killing of innocents Afghan and Kashmiri people.

 Speaking at a protest gathering in Bara tehsil, Member National Assembly (MNA) from Khyber Agency Nasir Khan Afridi said that the US forces had attacked a madrassa in Kunduz province in Afghanistan, killing several innocent students and religious scholars.

-Also, he expressed concern over the killings of the innocent Kashmiris in the Indian Occupied Kashmir.
+Also, he expressed concern over the killings of the innocent Kashmiris in Occupied Kashmir.

 He said the Afghan government had failed to stop the American aggression and killings of the innocent civilians for the last 15 years.